adaum01/UNO-Final-Project/README.md

 Interesting Features:
 Although many play the game with the option to stack the effects of Draw 2, Skip, and Wild Draw 4 cards, the true rules are clear that these feature is not allowed.
 Therefore, whenever a player plays any of the aforementioned cards, the following player MUST accept the applicable penalty and cannot play the same card to double its effects for the next player.

-How to compile/run code: We chose to run our code on CLion using C++14.
+How to compile/run code: We chose to run our code on CLion using C++14 on both windows and mac.

 Status Report: All elements of the code are fully functioning with all special cards and features working as expected.